Grace your necks with these super fun jewel-shaped pieces!

 RESOURCES.

-Different plastic packaging, eg. milk cartons, fruit or food packaging.
+Different plastic packaging, eg, milk cartons, fruit or food packaging.

 Coloured strings long enough to go around the neck/ A spare neck chain.